 Should I go directly to a bank to get the mortgage?

 Options for borrowing from a UK-based bank are limited.
 You can go directly to French lenders, but each one has different criteria and you may not necessarily be offered the most suitable loan, or the best deal available.
 You may also encounter difficulties with language barriers.

 A specialist broker will know the exact mortgage application requirements and can source the best possible deal.
 They’ll also know of any restrictions and administration requirements, which will save you a lot of time, cost and hassle.

 At what stage should I apply for a mortgage - before or after I've found the property I want?

 It’s sensible to get the mortgage process started as early as possible, even if you’ve not begun to look at properties.
 In particular, you need to establish how much you can afford.

 An 'Approval in Principle' will tell you exactly how much you can borrow and what price range you can realistically consider when conducting your property search.
-It will also prove that you’re a serious buyer, could make you better placed to negotiate price with the vendor.
-Even better, it costs nothing.
+It will also prove that you’re a serious buyer, could make you better placed to negotiate the price with the vendor.